 Be Realistic With Your Overall Budget

 First and foremost, you need to be realistic with your budget.
-Don’t fall in love with the penthouse apartment if you cannot afford it.
+Don’t fall in love with the penthouse apartment in Farmington Hills MI if you cannot afford it.
 Instead, find a place that fits your needs without exceeding your budget.
 Remember, you need to be able to put down the security deposit and first month’s rent (possibly last month’s rent as well).
 Additionally, there may be pet fees, utilities, carport/parking fees, and more.
 A realistic budget should be able to accommodate those costs.

 Furthermore, you should still be able to afford your current lifestyle while renting.
 Another way to ensure you stay within your budget, that many people tend to overlook, is looking for an apartment in an area you can afford.
 For instance, if the nearest grocery store is a fancy gourmet market, and you don’t shop there, or it isn’t economical, then that’s a problem.
 Similarly, if you find yourself driving to the inexpensive side of town for everyday conveniences, then you might have gone over your budget without even realizing it.